samcaloiero/imm406-site/content/assignments/final-prototype.md

 The final prototype can, but does not have to be, an iteration on a previous prototype or sketch from the class.

+Groups are required to use git for version control.

 ## Rubric
 *Rubric suject to indididual project adjustment/balance.*